ActrapidA fast acting human insulin

 hypothalamus, which causes the uterus to contract.

-ParacetamolAnalgesic for mild/moderate
+ParacetamolAnalgesic for mild/moderate pain,

-The onset of analgesia is approximately 11 minutes after oral administration of
+The onset of analgesia is approximately 11 minutes after oral

-weak anti-inflammatory activity.
+exhibits only weak anti-inflammatory activity.

 Dose: 15 mg/kg